StorjOld/MetaDisk/README.md

 3. A web server should be now be running on the VPS's public IP.
 If you have issues or questions with installation, just open a [Github issue](https://github.com/Storj/BitStratus/issues).

+## Project setup ##

+To use this, you must install the [plowshare command line tool](https://code.google.com/p/plowshare/).
+Make sure that both plowup and plowdown are in your PATH before continuing.

+This project has a pip compatible requirements.txt.
+You can use virtualenv to manage dependencies:

+    cd BitCumulus
+    virtualenv .env                  # create a virtual environment for this project source .env/bin/activate         # activate it
+    pip install -r requirements.txt  # install dependencies

+Afterwards, you need to set up a cloudmanager database:

+    python -mcloudmanager.setup_db database/files.db

+To test the installation, use the following command:

+    python index.py

+BitCumulus will be running on http://localhost:5000

 ## Sample Interactions ##

 ### A. Personal Use ###